-Objective: To establish CT scan as a sensitive modality in the diagnosis of sinonasal mass by correlating with the findings of histopathological examination.
+Objective: To observe performance of CT scan as a sensitive modality in the diagnosis of sinonasal mass by comparing with the findings of histopathological examination.

-Methods: This cross sectional study was conducted in Dhaka Medical College Hospital (DMCH) from 01/07/2013 to 30/06/2014.
-A total of 32 cases were studied.
+Methods: This cross sectional study in Dhaka Medical College Hospital (DMCH).
+From 01/07/2013 to 30/06/2014 (One year), 42 patients were selected.

-Results: In this study male and female ratio was 1.4:1.
-So, the incidence of sinonasal mass slightly higher in male (59.3%) compared to the female (40.6%).
+Resuls: Here male and female ratio was found 1.4:1 So, the incidence of sinonasal growth slightly higher in male (59.3%) compared to the female (40.6%).
 Incidence of malignant tumour was found more in age group above 60 years.
 Out of 32 patients, 6 patients (18.7%) were diagnosed histopathologically as infective, 7 patients (21.8%) were benign and 19 patients (59%) had malignant sinonasal mass.